 Look for berries native to your area.
 In the southern United States, blueberries and blackberries are abundant in summer.
 You’ll find everything from raspberries to blackberries and even strawberries late into the season in the Northwest.
-Berries are antioxidant- and fiber-rich and an excellent source of vitamin C.
+Berries are rich in antioxidants and fiber as well as an excellent source of vitamin C.

 Eat them fresh, as a snack, or toss them into green salads for a pop of flavor and color.
 If you have extra, make berry jam or freeze your berries to enjoy in smoothies, desserts, or stirred into oats or yogurt for months to come!

 Farm fresh sweet corn is the best way to taste summer.
 And contrary to popular belief, corn is a nutritious food.
-It is a source of vitamin C and folate, and just 1 cup of sweet corn kernels provide 10% of the daily recommended fiber.
+It is a vitamin C and folate source, and just 1 cup of sweet corn kernels provides over 15% of the daily value for fiber.
 Plus, corn gets its yellow color from plant compounds, lutein, and zeaxanthin, which may help support healthy eyes.

-At the market, choose ears of corn with light yellow-colored silks, supple green husks, and those that feel a little heavy for the size.
+At the market, choose ears of corn with light yellow silks, supple green husks, and those that feel a little heavy for their size.
 These indicate freshness and that the kernels are plump.

 To make the most of your sweet corn haul, move fast.
 Sweet corn starts to lose its sweetness the moment it is picked.
 For the best flavor, buy and eat it on the same day or as soon as possible.
-Simply grill the corn or boil it just until heated through for a naturally sweet and easy fiber-rich side dish.
+Grill the corn Grill or boil it until heated through for a naturally sweet and easy fiber-rich side dish.
 Fresh corn also freezes great.
-Simply cut the kernels from the cob, place in a freezer-safe bag or container, and freeze in a single layer.
+Cut the kernels from the cob, place them in a freezer-safe bag or container, and freeze in a single layer.

 Finding fresh, fragrant peaches at the farmers market is a true treasure.
 Once you get peaches in hand, see how they feel.
 If the peaches are very firm, let them ripen at room temperature.
 If you want to eat them within a couple of days, speed up the process by placing the peaches in a brown paper bag.

-Eat peaches fresh just as is or combine with another summer staple like in this Peach and Basil Salad with Mozzarella for a simple lunch or dinner.
+Eat peaches fresh or combine with another summer staple like in this Peach and Basil Salad with Mozzarella for a simple lunch or dinner.
 If you end up with extra peaches, peach jam is a great way to preserve them to enjoy the rest of the year.
-But this fruit also freezes well – simply peel, pit, slice, and freeze.
+But this fruit also freezes well – peel, pit, slice, and freeze.

 It’s tough to turn a corner at the farmers market and not see a plethora of peppers.